 So many TO DO's on my TO DO list while trying so hard to raise funds and help save more- that I pushed Gavin's Story further down on that list.
 His story is an important one and I created his own Web Page.
 I never gave up on him- NEVER- even when it was suggested that he be put to sleep.
 I thank my own Setter stubbornness and my Setter guardian angel for helping him be the little over-achiever he was meant to be.

-I have been in Pointer/Setter rescue for over 14 years now.
+I have been in Pointer/Setter rescue for over 20 years now.
 I have seen many vetting successes and many vetting failures and once we started to see the high incidence of tick borne disease in our positive heartworm dogs and how so many of these dogs struggled with the Immiticide/Cyanide treatment we had to find a better way.
 After doing some research and hearing from vets that only used Heartguard or similar product and adding doxycycline for the Wohlbachia issue, then adding good blood work including the IDEXX 371 tick panel to uncover tick borne disease complications- we are happy to share the IBR's Slow Kill Method success story page.
 All the dogs that went through this treatment plan were examined by our attending vets and they in turn scripted out the Heartguard or Iverheart and helped us get the appropriate blood work done.
 Some dogs were treated out of state and to the surprise of their attending vets also did very well.
 As a rescue we never want to rush treatment in order to move a dog out the door for adoption and thankfully most of the dogs in the slow kill are in foster to adopt.

 It is always wonderful to be recognized for all the hard work we do here at Illinois Birddog Rescue.
 It is especially gratifying when my hard work pays off especially when it comes to my special deaf Setter rescue Gavin.
 I will put fingers to keyboard soon and document his story as it needs to be told.
 This little dog is what makes all the hard work and sacrifice worth while.

 View the new Powerpoint slideshow showcasing our rescue legacy from the first nine years.

 **You must have Powerpoint to view the slideshow.
 Each slide will advance on its own.
 This is a large file and may take time to download.**